gsebos/autologin/README.md

 then save and quit hit `esc` then type `:wq`

 2. Python Script
 You are then prompted to configure a python script.
-This is not required for anything else than this specific example for which it is optional.
+This is not required for anything else than this specific example.
 This can be used as a template for other python scripts.
-It automates logging into the web application which can be helpful if the web cached and cookies get reset, then the script can be run remotely via SSH.
-If using the script, you will neeed the username and password of the user to log in to EventMap Booker Display App as well as updating the `url` variable to your URL.
+It automates logging into the web application and is used by the `start-kiosk.sh` script.
+You will neeed the username and password of the user to log in to EventMap Booker Display App as well as updating the `url` variable to your URL.
 Enter insert mode (`i`)
 Edit these lines:
 ```